DreamVu/PAL-SDK/README.md

 Once complete please reboot the system.

-## Step 4.
-Installing Camera Data File
-The data files are delivered along with the purchase of the PAL USB camera.
-In case you have not received them, please request for the files by filling out a [form](https://support.dreamvu.com/portal/en/newticket)

-      chmod +x setup.sh
-      sudo ./setup.sh

 ## Documentation
 For rest of the evaluation of the PAL-USB SDK, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vT3rc_7S621PJHJ6QuV-rR2CyXbMvPBZztaDoiPnkT_g18Gz327OOA91pf11JMkqIeK0smel81rNbNg/pub)